IUS-CS/project-dsavy/doc/sprint1.md

   ### Good

   * Group communicated tasks efficiently
-  * Prototype type code is off to a good start
+  * Prototype code is off to a good start
   * Zaid and Justin created and started to improve prototype
   * Jason started process on unit testing the UI